Sky-Game-Dev/Sky-Game-Dev/README.md

 # Sky-Game-Dev
 # 🎮 About Sky Dev Group
 **Hey there! 👋 We're Sky Dev Group**
-A group of SMK students exploring the world of coding together!
+A group of Vocational High School students exploring the world of coding together!
 Just starting out, but excited to learn and create.

 ## 🌱 What We're Learning